Nuclominus/NetworkRequestClass/README.md

 NetworkRequestClass
 ===================

-small add-on ASIHTTPRequest for faster and easier than sending
+NetworkRequestClass is small add-on ASIHTTPRequest  for a quick and simple sending request